jdayllon/Self-Hosted-Data-Engineering/README.md

-# Data Engineering Nanodegree
+# Data Engineering Nanodegree - SelfHosted

-Projects and resources developed in the [DEND Nanodegree](https://www.udacity.com/course/data-engineer-nanodegree--nd027) from Udacity.
+This repo contains projects and resources developed in the [DEND Nanodegree](https://www.udacity.com/course/data-engineer-nanodegree--nd027) from Udacity but adapted to use self-hosted resources based on Kubernetes instead of using cloud alternatives.
+This is useful to learn related technologies to data engineering like K8s and solve vendor locking.

 ## Project 1: [Relational Databases - Data Modeling with PostgreSQL](https://github.com/nareshk1290/Udacity-Data-Engineering/tree/master/Data-Modeling/Project%201).
 Developed a relational database using PostgreSQL to model user activity data for a music streaming app.
 Skills include: